Same-day Standard Lab Analysis!!!

 Dear Valued Customer: Thank you for “Going Green” and helping us to do our part with protecting the environment.

-For more than 20 years, PRO-LAB has been purchasing, distributing, and accumulating plastic air sampling cassettes that we have analyzed for our customers in our AIHA Accredited Lab.
-Rather than throwing the plastic cassette bodies away we decided to create a process to clean, recycle the cassette bodies and remanufacture the cassettes.
+For more than 20 years, PRO-LAB has been purchasing, distributing, and accumulating plastic air sampling spore trap cassettes that we have analyzed for our customers in our AIHA Accredited Lab.
+Rather than throwing the plastic spore trap bodies away we decided to create a process to clean, recycle the spore trap bodies and remanufacture the spore trap cassettes.

 *ATTENTION!
 CONTAINS REMANUFACTURED P5 / P10 AIR SAMPLING CASSETTES (patent pending):